abinjawed/Arabic-Flashcards/README.md

 Depending on which Windows Edition you have, you may not have Windows Server Virtualization, such as `Hyper-V` available on your system.

+### Setting up an Emulator
+If you wish to run your Cordova app on an Android emulator, you will first need to create an Android Virtual Device (AVD).

 If you are unable to install Intel `HAXM`, one option might be to configure an AVD (Virtual Device) in Android Studio.

 ### Data